-Nearly a dozen universities in the U.S., U.K., and Canada were affected, including the University of London and the Rhode Island School of Design.
+Nearly a dozen U.S., U.K., and Canadian universities were affected, including the University of London and the Rhode Island School of Design.
 According to Blackbaud’s official statement, they acquiesced to the cyber criminals’ demands and paid the ransom for the stolen data, including phone numbers, donation histories, and more.

 Key Lessons from Past Education Industry Data Breaches

-The high volume of attacks shows that schools need to up the data protection measures against cyber attacks.
-Investing in affordable anti-virus and anti-malware solutions is a must for keeping systems protected.
+The high volume of attacks shows that schools need to up their data protection measures against cyber attacks.
+Investing in affordable anti-virus and anti-malware solutions is a must to protect systems.

-Cyber criminals target academic institutions with phishing attempts designed to manipulate teachers into giving up personal identity and tax information.
-Becoming familiar with the signs of phishing attacks is critical to spotting them when they take place.
+Cyber criminals target academic institutions with phishing attempts to manipulate teachers into giving up personal identity and tax information.
+Knowing the signs of phishing attacks is critical to spotting them when they occur.